grafana/xk6/README.md

 - `--with` can be used multiple times to add extensions by specifying the Go module name and optionally its version, similar to `go get`.
 Module name is required, but specific version and/or local replacement are optional.
 For an up-to-date list of k6 extensions, head to our [extensions page](https://k6.io/docs/extensions/).
 - `--replace` can be used multiple times to add replacements by specifying the Go module name and the replacement module, similar to `go mod edit -replace=`.
 Version of the replacement can be specified with the `@version` suffix in the replacement path.

+Versions can be anything compatible with `go get`.

 Examples:

 ```bash